 5/17: And now, I just (5/17) went to amazon and looked for “Vuezone” and by golly, there it is, again, resurrected!

 6/17: Oh well it’s still being discontinued.
 Hope sprang eternal.
 Amazon’s first 1-star review is the letter from Vuezone announcing the whole thing’ll just c--p-out @ 12/17.

 I know it seems hideous, but there are two alternatives:

 You gotta pay to play.
-There used to be delusional schemes where you’d set-up your wireless as a host so you could have all your computers converted into zombie slave robots of russian hackers colluding with trump and hillary, but those are just silly.
+There used to be delusional schemes where you’d set-up your wireless as a host so you could have all your computers converted into zombie slave robots of russian hackers colluding with trump and hillary, but the stupiditariat don’t advocate those much anymore....

 A working camera we found is the one we could buy from our security service, to whom we pay $200/year.
-It’s a pretty good fish-eye color camera and has no features, but has worked several times without updating anything.
+It’s a pretty good fish-eye color camera — far better than all my previous suspects, and sees in the dark — and has worked several times without updating anything.

 the video-loving programmer